 From consultation and fundraising through design of the memorial and installation, the team at Kellogg Memorials will be there every step of the way to ensure a successful completion of your project.
 We will even make recommendations for landscaping and dedication ceremonies.
 Whatever your vision is, call us to help turn your idea into the reality of a beautiful and lasting memorial.
 We would be honored to help you.

 Quite often we find that families want to remember their loved one on birthdays and anniversary dates.
 A great way to do that might be adding something to the gravesite.
 Flowers and other cemetery-approved plantings are always nice, but if your family is looking for something else, Kellogg Memorials has a number of gravestone accessory items.
-Granite and metallic vases, marble statues, eternal cemetery candles, porcelain/ceramic photos, bronze plaques… there is something for everyone.
+Granite and metallic vases, bronze flag holders for veterans, marble statues, eternal cemetery candles, porcelain/ceramic photos, bronze plaques, concrete adornments for the home or cemetery… there is something for everyone.
 You can talk with a member of our team to learn what is permissible in your cemetery and find the item that best conveys your remembrance of your loved one.

 Benches in cemeteries are becoming increasingly popular, sometimes utilized as a headstone or as an addition to a large lot.
 Not only does a bench provide a place to sit and remember your loved one, but also gives you a sense of ease and comfort in spending time at the gravesite.
 Memorial benches are also commonly found in parks and recreation areas, as well as in people’s yards or memorial gardens.
 Due to the amazing durability of granite in that it lasts forever, many believe their bench purchases are money well spent.
 One woman we worked with wanted a memorial bench for her and her husband at the cemetery, a place that her grandkids could come and spend time.
 On the top of her bench, we engraved “Come, Sit… Tell Me a Story.”